microsoft/pxt-arcade/docs/test/skillmap/star/star2.md

 ## {Step 9}

-- :binoculars: Test again on the game screen to make sure the audience claps with each press and release of the (A) button (or space bar).
+- :binoculars: Test again on the game screen to make sure the audience cheers with each press and release of the (A) button (or space bar).